Land-Registry/Land-Bidding/readme.md

 This project is licensed under MIT.

-If you're using SkyOffice to power your virtual office or using our code in other projects, please consider [buy me a coffee](https://www.buymeacoffee.com/skyoffice).
+If you're using landbidding to power your virtual office or using our code in other projects, please consider [buy me a coffee](https://www.buymeacoffee.com/landbidding).
 Thank you :)